genepan2/job_listings/README.md

 # README

-## Project Overview
+## Project Overview 🌐

 The job_listing project is a comprehensive solution for job listing, retrieval, and management.
 It consists of a backend application for data processing, an Airflow setup for workflow management, a frontend application for user interaction, and MongoDB for data storage.
+Salary Prediction with Classification Model.
 The project is containerized using Docker for easy deployment and scalability.

-## Technologies
+## 🛠️Technologies

 Backend: Python